AnnaTLai/Solitary-game/README.md

 # Solitary-game
-This is a very simple solitary game written in java.
+This is a simple solitary game written in java.
+A high school project.